 - before any project or piece of work goes ahead, we will agree how we will involve children, young people and their parents or carers in that work

-- we will make sure we involve young people with SEND in recruiting for specialist posts working with children and young people with SEND.
+- we will involve young people with SEND in recruitment for specialist posts working with children and young people with SEND.
 We will work with young people with SEND to create guidance and a toolkit to involve them in recruitment

 How we'll know it's working